-Oxbridge is the term used for both the University of Cambridge and the University of Oxford.
+Oxbridge is the term used for both Cambridge and Oxford universities.
 They are two separate institutions and are two of the most recognised and respected universities in the world.

 Should I go to Oxbridge?

 You should not make a decision to go to a particular university just because someone else advised you to.
 The best chance you have to enjoy your time at higher education is to attend a university that you want to go to.
 Try to visit each institution so you can get a feel of what they have to offer.

 Both universities have been around for centuries and boast a rich history.
 Even though Cambridge has a pretty river and previous prime ministers have studied at Oxford, it is best to weigh up some of the facts of each institution to determine if they are right for you.